Nbbyers/CS260/README.md

 ## WebSockets:
 Client and server create a peer to peer connection where they can both update eachother.
 Connections are only 1 to 1 so the server has to facilitate conversations between a group of clients.
 Have each client connect to the server and then the server pushes updates to the clients.
 Use the syntax: const socket = new WebSocket('ws://localhost:9900'); to create the socket.
 To handle events: socket.onmessge = (event) => { console.log('recieved: ', event.data); };.
 To send data use: socket.send('message');

+## React:
+Pros: ability to build modular components, use state to update the page, and use props to pass data between components.

+React converts an application from a multi-page application to a single page application.
+The browser loads a single HTML page and then the react code takes over and renders the page based on the state of the application.
+React uses a virtual DOM to keep track of changes and only updates the page when necessary.

+Basic react framework can be created with: npx create-react-app [appname]

+React hooks are a way to use state and other features without having to use classes.
+EX: const [count, setCount] = useState(0);.
+Hooks can be used in functional components.